MetabolicEngineeringGroupCBMA/old_site/_protocols/.ipynb_checkpoints/frozen_competent_yeast-checkpoint.md

 ### Material solutions and equipment

-* 1M [Lithium Acetate](https://en.wikipedia.org/wiki/Lithium_acetate) (sterile) (LiAC) 10.2 g in 100 ml dH20 and autoclave.
+* 1M [Lithium Acetate](https://en.wikipedia.org/wiki/Lithium_acetate) (sterile) (LiAC) 10.2 g in 100ml dH20 and autoclave.
 * 100mM Lithium Acetate (sterile)(Dilute the 1M with dH2O)
 * Glycerol (sterile)

 ### Method

 1. Day 1: Grow up your yeast strain in appropriate medium overnight.
-If YPD medium is used, grow approximately 1 ml for every 100 ml intended to inoculate the next day.
+If YPD medium is used, grow approximately 1ml for every 100ml intended to inoculate the next day.
-If you are growing a yeast strain with a plasmid that needs auxotrophic selection, grow in appropriate YNB based selection medium about 20 ml for every 100 ml intended to inoculate the next day.
+If you are growing a yeast strain with a plasmid that needs auxotrophic selection, grow in appropriate YNB based selection medium about 20 ml for every 100ml intended to inoculate the next day.
 Some yeast strains in selection media may take 2-3 days to reach saturation.
 You should grow just to the point of saturation.